 While common and easily treatable, if overlooked, tongue-tie may lead to issues like malnourishment, speech challenges, and compromised oral hygiene.

-- Difficulty lifting the tongue up or moving it from side to side
+- Difficulty in raising the tongue or moving it side-to-side.

 - Inability to protrude the tongue fully.

 - A notched or heart-like appearance when the tongue is extended.

 For infants, the primary treatment is a straightforward procedure known as a frenotomy.
 Here, the doctor assesses the lingual frenulum and uses sterile tools to sever it.
 Typically, there’s minimal pain or bleeding, so only a local anesthetic is needed, and stitches are seldom required.